ng-packagr/ng-packagr/docs/DESIGN.md

 ### Package definition and library metadata

 For consumers of a library, the package definition is provided in a `package.json` file, including `peerDependencies`, `name`, `version`, etc.
-Most important, the build artefacts (see above) are referenced in `package.json`.
+Most important, the build artifacts (see above) are referenced in `package.json`.
-In this way, library consumers and build tools will pick-up the correct build artefact of the library for compiling their applications.
+In this way, library consumers and build tools will pick-up the correct build artifact of the library for compiling their applications.

 **DO**: `ng-packagr` generates a `package.json` for library consumers.
-To do so, it needs an input `package.json` that includes basic information like `name` and `version` and it will add references to the auto-generated build artefacts.
+To do so, it needs an input `package.json` that includes basic information like `name` and `version` and it will add references to the auto-generated build artifacts.

 A `package.json` also includes information needed to distribute and publish the library.